villares/processing-python/migration-help/comming-from-Processing-Java.md

 Then, there is some bonus stuff, `Py5Image` brings in a very helpful new [`numpy` interface for an "array of pixels"](https://py5coding.org/reference/py5image_np_pixels.html).

-And then, if you used `PVector`, know that `Py5Vector` is a completly new implementation of vector objects, 2D, 3D and 4D, so it has some different conventions for attributes and names, you won't regret reading the [Py5Vector documentation](https://py5coding.org/reference/py5vector.html).
+If you are used tp `PVector`, please note that `Py5Vector` is a completly new implementation of vector objects, 2D, 3D and 4D, so it has some different conventions for attributes and names, you won't regret reading the [Py5Vector documentation](https://py5coding.org/reference/py5vector.html).

 ## About the libraries